Dnavarro805/Guitarist-Website/README.md

 Point of reference for potential clients and referrals.

 ## How to use the Guitarist-Website
-Accessed online, it allows users to navigate to desired information.\
+Accessed online, it allows users to navigate to the desired information.\
 To access business website click on the following URL:\
 https://navarroguitarra.com